 I get a ton of great questions surrounding my art and my life.
-I answer as many as I can along the way, but thought it was about time to put something together where you can get all the answers to them in one place.
+I answer as many as I can along the way and thought I'd share as I go.
 So below here is an ongoing list of the questions I get and what I have to say.
 Enjoy!

 Did you take lessons/go to college for art or are you self taught?